Alberta's West Edmonton Mall

 number ABR1112 / Accession Number PR2005.0335/129/116/H

 Also in the Deep Sea Adventure section was a replica of Christopher Columbus' Santa Maria flagship.
-It was created for Vancouver, British Columbia's Expo '86 world's fair.
+It had been created for Vancouver, British Columbia's Expo '86 world's fair.

 Photo from Wikipedia / Dylan Kereluk